 print(divide(10)) # 5

-function parameters, not to closure declarations. thin
+The thin effect applies to function types, not to closure declarations.

-declarations.
+Function declarations.

 Nesting